 This nomination process is your chance to initiate your own story of success.
-Properties selected for the Most Endangered Historic Properties List will receive Trust assistance in developing support to remove the threat.
-Our annual list of Washington’s Most Endangered Places is announced at our annual fundraiser, Vintage Washington.
+Properties selected for the Most Endangered Places will receive Washington Trust assistance in developing support to remove the threat.

 How to Nominate

-All nominators are strongly encouraged to contact the Washington Trust office prior to submitting a nomination to discuss the program requirements, nomination criteria, and over-arching goals for the threatened resource.
-Please contact Jennifer Mortensen, Preservation Services Coordinator, via email or by calling 206-624-9449.
+All nominators must contact the Washington Trust office prior to submitting a nomination to discuss the program requirements, nomination criteria, and over-arching goals for the threatened resource.
+Please contact us via email or at 206-624-9449.

 If the property is selected for inclusion in the Most Endangered Historic Properties List, nominators agree to work with the Washington Trust to develop advocacy strategies, provide regular updates to staff and site representatives, submit articles for newsletter consideration, and generally engage in efforts to find a positive preservation outcome for the resource.

-- There must be a degree of endangerment by owner neglect, proposed demolition, rezoning, or redevelopment, and/or other human or environmental factors.
+- There must be a substantial degree of endangerment by owner neglect, proposed demolition, rezoning, redevelopment, and/or other human or environmental factors.

 - There must be evidence of local support (or the clear potential for building local support) for the preservation of the property/resource.
 (Letters from other community members/groups to demonstrate local support are strongly encouraged, but not required.)

-- Selections will be made based on the significance of the nominated property/resource as determined by the Washington Trust for Historic Preservation and not solely on the degree of endangerment.
+- Inclusion on the list will be made based on the significance of the nominated property/resource as determined by the Washington Trust for Historic Preservation and not solely on the degree of endangerment.